What is Candida?

 - Yeast infections are the second most common cause of vaginal burning, itching, and discharge in women.
 Studies have shown that yeasts are present in the vagina of 20% to 50% of woman who is healthy.
 These yeasts can overgrow should the environment inside the vagina change.
 Yeast overgrowth is most commonly caused by the use of antibiotics or steroids.
 Other factors that can cause yeast infections include pregnancy, menstruation, sperm, diabetes, and birth control pills.
 The risk of yeast infections greatly increases after menopause.

 - In some cases, people have a weakened immune system due to issues such as cancer treatments, steroid use, or diseases like HIV/AIDS.
-In such cases, candidal infections can develop throughout the entire body and can post life-threatening danger.
+In such cases, candidal infections can develop throughout the entire body and can pose a life-threatening danger.
 The parts of the body that Candida targets most often are: the blood, brain, eyes, kidney system, and heart.
 Other parts that get infected by Candida are the lungs, liver, and spleen.
 People suffering from AIDS often develop an inflammation in the swallowing tube, known as esophagitis.
 Candida is one of the main causes of this.

 - About 15% of people dealing with weakened immune systems suffer from systematic illnesses due to Candida.
 This is because the weakened immune system allows the infections to get into the bloodstream more easily by means of cuts in the skin.